Robert DeBrake: Death

-Sergeant Robert F. DeBrake was shot on shot on the evening of September 6, 1951, He died the following day, on September 7, 1951.
+Sergeant Robert F. DeBrake was shot on the evening of September 6, 1951.
+He died the following day, on September 7, 1951.
 Only the statements of three East German border guards, the shooter and his two comrades, were available to conclude what happened on the evening of September 6.
 At about 8:45 PM, DeBrake crossed the border in his car, coming from Lichterfelde-Süd, the American sector of West Berlin, into the community of Teltow, belonging to East Germany, and approached an East German border police checkpoint on Lessingstraße.
 One of the border police went to the vehicle, and told the driver to stop, which was ignored.
 The same border guard said a day later that he had to jump aside, so as not to get run over, and only now noticed that an American soldier in uniform was sitting in the car.
 He called to him, "Hands up!", and while opening the car door, gestured to him that he was on East German territory.
 DeBrake replied, as he was closing the car door again, that he was still in West Berlin, and drove on slowly.
 By now, he was more than 20 meters in East German territory.

 DeBrake shouted to the border guard, to say that he should go away or that he would shoot.
 The East German border guard told him to stop twice more, and then, feeling threatened, while aiming from his hip, fired into the car, which hit DeBrake in the hip area.
 The sergeant's Mercedes drove on for a few more meters, and crashed into the barrier.
 With the help of two comrades, the shooter pulled the injured DeBrake out of the car, and provided first aid.
 Immediately, the command of the Soviet battalion responsible for this section was notified.
 A little later, Soviet soldiers appeared, first bringing DeBrake to their battalion location in Teltow.
 DeBrake succumbed to his injuries in the Soviet military hospital in Potsdam the following day.